RunAway: History

-2016–2017: Pre-Contenders
+Overwatch APEX (2016–2017)

 After the release of Overwatch in 2016, League of Legends streamer Yoon "Runner" Dae-hoon created and founded the team RunAway.
 The team's initial roster included Kim "Shine" Min-hyuk, Kim "Mono" Hyung-sun, Kim "Haksal" Hyo-jong, Ryu "Kaiser" Sang-hoon, Seok "Quad" Joo-hyung, and Runner himself.
 Funded entirely by Runner, RunAway did not have a team house or analysts like many other professional Overwatch teams but was able to qualify for OGN APEX Season One, a major Overwatch tournament series in South Korea.
 However, they were eliminated from the tournament after going 1–2 in the group stages.

 After qualifying for OGN APEX Season Two, RunAway was able to make it past the two group stages and into the playoffs, where the team faced LW Blue in the semifinals.
 After four maps, the series was tied 2-2.
 In the fifth map, Kaiser, on Reinhardt, executed a five-man Earthshatter on RunAway's Eichenwalde attack to secure a victory and send RunAway to the Grand Finals.
 The team faced Lunatic-Hai in the finals.
 While RunAway took a quick 3–1 lead in the series, they dropped three consecutive maps to end the tournament in second place.

 With no sponsors and no team house for practice, financial struggles burdened the team during APEX Season Three.
 Main Tank Kaiser left the team to join Cloud9 only two matches into the season; Runner noted that the Kaiser's decision to leave was to find a more stable income.
 In APEX, RunAway failed to advance past the first round of the group stages.
 In the following weeks, two players and team coach Kim "Nomy" Min-yong left the team.